-Total loans outstanding were \$1.35 billion at December 31, 2021, an increase of \$59.8 million, or 4.6%, from total loans at December 31, 2020 of \$1.29 billion.
+Total loans outstanding were \$1.45 billion at December 31, 2022, an increase of \$101.9 million, or 7.5%, from total loans at December 31, 2021 of \$1.35 billion.
 Our loan volume increase was driven by new loan originations across multiple segments of the portfolio along with increased utilization of existing loan commitments.
 The types of loans outstanding are reflected in the following table.

-As of December 31 2021 2020 2019
+As of December 31 2022 2021 2020

-Real estate mortgage 66% 63% 64%
+Real estate mortgage 64% 66% 63%

-Production and intermediate-term 1 9 % 21% 21%
+Production and intermediate-term 19% 19% 21%

 Agribusiness:

-Cooperatives 5% 7% 6%
+Cooperatives 4% 5% 7%

-Processing and marketing 7% 7% 7%
+Processing and marketing 10% 7% 7%

-Farm related business 2% 0% 0%
+Farm related business 1% 2% 0%

-Energy 0% 0% 0%
+Energy 1% 0% 0%

-Lease receivables 1% 2% 2%
+Lease receivables 1% 1% 2%

 Total 100% 100% 100%

-Real estate mortgage loans account for 66% of total loan volume, which represents an increase of \$63.7 million over the previous year.
+Real estate mortgage loans account for 64% of total loan volume, which represents an increase of \$50.6 million over the previous year.
 The increase is attributed to new loan originations partially offset by scheduled payments and pay downs on revolving equity lines of credit in the existing portfolio.
 These long-term mortgage loans are primarily used to purchase, refinance, or improve real estate.
 These loans have maturities ranging from 5 to 40 years.
 Production and intermediate-term loans account for 19% of total loan volume.
-Volume in this category decreased by \$5.5 million as a result of decreased utilization of seasonal lines, partially offset by new loan originations.
+Volume in this category increased by \$11.4 million as a result of increased utilization of seasonal lines coupled with new loan originations.
 Production loans are used to finance the timing gaps that exist in the production cycle for agricultural producers which is typically 12 months.
 Intermediate-term loans are generally used to finance depreciable capital assets of a farm or ranch.
 Intermediate-term loans are written for a specific term, 1 to 15 years, with most loans being less than 10 years.

-The agribusiness segment accounted for 14% of our total loan portfolio, which is consistent with prior year.
-The total loan volume in this category increased by \$6.3 million as a result of new loan originations.
+The agribusiness segment accounted for 15% of our total loan portfolio, which is slightly higher than prior year.
+The total loan volume in this category increased by \$30.3 million as a result of new loan originations.

-We experienced an increase in average accruing loan volume of 6.4% with average volume at \$1.31 billion for 2021 compared to \$1.23 billion for 2020.
-This was driven by new business development within both the direct loan and purchased participation portfolios, partially offset by decreased seasonal line utilization and unscheduled loan payoffs.
-Overall new business developed in 2021 amounted to \$357 million with 74% in direct loans and 26% in participations purchased.
+We experienced an increase in average accruing loan volume of 5.4% with average volume at \$1.38 billion for 2022 compared to \$1.31 billion for 2021.
+This was driven by new business development within both the direct loan and purchased participation portfolios, partially offset by unscheduled loan payoffs.
+Overall new business developed in 2022 amounted to \$447 million with 63% in direct loans and 37% in participations purchased.